raspberrypilearning/microbit-meteorologist/worksheet.md

 	icons = [weather.get_weather_icon_name() for weather in f]
 	```

-1. To set up communication you need to set some variables:
+1. To set up communication, you need to set some variables:

 	```python
 	## Edit the line below to the correct port